 Research

-My interest lies in leveraging the growing repository of biological and environmental data to explore large-scale ecological and environmental questions.
-I am particularly interested in exploring new approaches to understanding ecological processes, understanding how biodiversity may shift under environmental change, and developing strategies addressing global environmental challenges.
+My interest lies in leveraging the growing repository of data to explore large-scale ecological and environmental questions.
+I am particularly interested in exploring new approaches to study ecological and evolutionary processes, understanding how biodiversity responds to environmental change, and informing strategies to address global environmental challenges.

 Unoccupied spaces in trait landscapes